 Quietly nestled in Seattle’s Rainer Beach neighborhood, the peaceful Kubota Gardens were established by a Japanese gardener who wanted to bring the serene landscape design of his homeland to America.

-The elder Kubota passed away in 1973, but the gardens that bear his name are still operated by his grandsons, keeping it in the family.
+The elder Kubota passed away in 1973, but the landscaping business that bears his name are still operated by his grandsons, keeping it in the family.
 Thanks to the legacy of Fujitaro Kubota, Seattleites barely need to leave their home to visit Japan.
 The garden has been owned and maintained by the City of Seattle and operated in partnership with the Kubota Garden Foundation.